THE CENTER FOR NORTH AMERICAN HERPETOLOGY

 First instance(s) of published English names:

 Thunder Snake (Ophibolus getulus: Jordan, David S. 1878.
 Manual of the Vertebrates of the Northern United States: Including the District East of the Mississippi River, and North of North Carolina and Tennessee, Exclusive of Marine Species.
 Second Edition, Revised, and Enlarged.
 Jansen, McClurg & Company, Chicago. pp.); Chain Snake (Ophibolus getulus: Jordan, David S. 1878.
 Manual of the Vertebrates of the Northern United States: Including the District East of the Mississippi River, and North of North Carolina and Tennessee, Exclusive of Marine Species.
 Second Edition, Revised, and Enlarged.
 Jansen, McClurg & Company, Chicago. pp.); Sonora King Snake (Ophibolus getulus splendidus: Yarrow, Henry C. 1882.
 Check list of North American Reptilia and Batrachia with catalogue of specimens in U. S. National Museum.
-Bulletin of the United States National Museum (24):1-249); Splendid King Snake (Lampropeltis getulus splendida: Strecker, John K. 1922.
+Bulletin of the United States National Museum (24):1-249); Splendid King Snake (Lampropeltis getulus splendida: Strecker, John K., Jr. 1922.
 An annotated catalogue of the amphibians and reptiles of Bexar County, Texas.
 Bulletin Scientific Society of San Antonio (4):1-31); Sonoran Milk Snake (Lampropeltis getulus splendida: Van Denburgh, John.
 1922.
 The Reptiles of Western North America: An Account of the Species Known to Inhabit California and Oregon, Washinton, Idaho, Utah, Nevada, Arizona, British Columbia, Sonora, and Lower California.
 Volume I. Lizards.
 California Academy of Sciences, San Francisco.
 556pp.); Sonoran King Snake (Lampropeltis getulus splendida: Schmidt, Karl Peterson and D. D. Davis.
 1941.
 Field Book of Snakes of the United States and Canada.
 C.P.
 Putnam and Sons, New York.
 365pp.);

 Taxon Links: